Robust Online Selection with Uncertain Offer Acceptance: The Continuous LP

 Since $\gamma_n^*\in [0,1]$ and $(\gamma_n^*)_n$ is a monotone sequence in $n$, $ \lim_{n \to \infty} \gamma_n^*$ must exist.
 In the next section we show that the limit corresponds to the value of a continuous LP.

-\section{The continuous LP}
+\section{The Continuous LP}

 In this section we introduce the continuous linear program $(CLP)$, and we show that its value $\gamma_\infty^*$ corresponds to the limit of $\gamma_n^*$ when $n$ tends to infinity.
 We also state Proposition~\ref{prop:feasible_sol}, which allows us to construct feasible solutions of $(CLP)$ using any set of times $0 < t_1 \leq t_2 \leq \cdots \leq 1$.
-In the remainder of the section, \emph{finite model} refers to the $\SPUA$ with $n <\infty$ candidates, while the \emph{infinite model} refers to $\SPUA$ when $n\to \infty$.
+In the finite model, the solution constructed in this section has the natural interpretation of segmenting time: for a candidate arriving between times $t_i n$ and $t_{i+1} n$, we make an offer if the candidate has partial rank $i$ or better.
+In the remainder of the section, \emph{finite model} refers to the $\SPUA$ with $n <\infty$ candidates, while the \emph{infinite model} refers to $\SPUA$ when $n \to \infty$.

 We assume $p\in(0,1]$ fixed.
 The continuous LP $(CLP)$ is an infinite linear program with variables given by a function $\alpha:[0,1]\times \N \to [0,1]$ and a scalar $\gamma\geq 0$.
-Intuitively, if in the finite model we interpret $x_{t,s}$ as weights and the sums of $x_{t,s}$ over $t$ as Riemann sums, then the limit of the finite model, the infinite model, should have a robust ratio computed by the continuous LP $(CLP)$:
+Intuitively, if in the finite model we interpret $x_{t,s}$ as weights and the sums of $x_{t,s}$ over $t$ as Riemann sums, then the limit of the finite model, should have a robust ratio computed by the continuous LP $(CLP)$

 { $(CLP)_{p}$ }

 We denote by $\gamma_\infty^*=\gamma_\infty^*(p)$ the objective value of $(CLP)_p$.
 The following result formalizes the fact that the value of the continuous LP $(CLP)_p$ is in fact the robust ratio of the infinite model.
 The proof is similar to other continuous approximations~\citep{chan2014revealing}; a small caveat in the proof is the restriction of the finite LP to the top $(\log n )/ p$ candidates, as they carry most of the weight in the objective function.
 The proof is deferred to Appendix~\ref{sec:app:infinite_lp_approximation}.